LiamJackson11/AutoCanvas/README.md

-Instructions:
-Create a new file in your C:\Canvas scanner folder.

-Name it README.md.

-Paste the following text into it.

-Markdown
 # 🎓Canvas Auto-Homework Machine

 An automated pipeline that scans Francis Howell Canvas courses, downloads Google Doc worksheets, and uses a local **Mistral-Nemo (12B)** AI model to solve them.